-- The Bankruptcy Code sets forth clear priorities of payment or entitlement to payment by types of creditors or claims as follows: - Secured creditors, as a result of prepetition consensual liens on assets and proceeds of assets. - Administrative claims, which are the costs associated with the administration of the post-petition bankruptcy estate.
-These would include purchases of goods and services post-petition as well as professional fees associated with the administration of the bankruptcy estate. - Claims arising during the "gap" period, which is the time period between the filing of an involuntary petition by three or more creditors and the date on which an order for relief is entered by the Bankruptcy Court.
+- The Bankruptcy Code sets forth clear priorities of payment or entitlement to payment by types of creditors or claims as follows: - ° Secured creditors, as a result of pre-petition consensual liens on assets and proceeds of assets. - ° Administrative claims, which are the costs associated with the administration of the postpetition bankruptcy estate.
+These would include purchases of goods and services post-

-- Employee wage claims of not more than \$10,950 for 2008. - Certain employee benefit contribution claims as defined by the Bankruptcy Code. - Deposit claims of not more than \$2,425 for 2008 for deposits made by individuals for the purchase of goods or services for family or household use. - Certain government tax claims as defined by the Bankruptcy Code. - Allowed unsecured claims of a Federal Depository Institution regarding capital requirements of an insured depository institution. - General unsecured claims. - Equity interests. - Secured, administrative and priority claims are generally paid in full while unsecured claims are rarely paid in full and in fact rarely receive any material dividend.
+- ° Administrative claims, which are the costs associated with the administration of the postpetition bankruptcy estate.
+These would include purchases of goods and services post-petition as well as professional fees associated with the administration of the bankruptcy estate. - ° Claims arising during the "gap" period, which is the time period between the filing of an involuntary petition by three or more creditors and the date on which an order for relief is entered by the Bankruptcy Court. - ° Employee wage claims of not more than \$12,475 for 2014. - Certain employee benefit contribution claims as defined by the Bankruptcy Code. - ° Deposit claims of not more than \$2,775 for 2014 for deposits made by individuals for the purchase of goods or services for family or household use. - ° Certain government tax claims as defined by the Bankruptcy Code. - Allowed unsecured claims of a Federal Depository Institution regarding capital requirements of an insured depository institution. - General unsecured claims. - Equity interests.

+- Secured, administrative and priority claims are generally paid in full while unsecured claims are rarely paid in full and in fact rarely receive any material dividend.
 Equity interests are almost always canceled at no value. - There are many exceptions to the general rules.
 In the case of an "administrative insolvency", the value of the debtor's assets are insufficient to pay the lender's claims and also the administrative claims.
 With increasing frequency, and as a result of very high loan to collateral value ratios, assets are insufficient to pay lenders in full much less claims "below the line".
 Often lenders will find it necessary to pay professional fees associated with negotiating and closing a sale of its collateral in connection with a Bankruptcy Code Section 363 sale.
-Lenders often resist paying other administrative claims, creating lack of equality in treatment of similarly situated claims.
+Lenders often resist paying other administrative claims, creating lack of equality in treatment of similarly situated claims. - Absent an administrative insolvency, administrative claims are generally paid in full, as the Bankruptcy Code requires that such claims be paid in full as a condition precedent to confirmation of any plan of reorganization.

-- Absent an administrative insolvency, administrative claims are generally paid in full, as the Bankruptcy Code requires that such claims be paid in full as a condition precedent to confirmation of any plan of reorganization. - Moreover, while not a specific requirement of the Bankruptcy Code, a debtor is generally obligated to "pay as it goes" while in Chapter 11, meaning it must be able to pay its ongoing administrative claims in the ordinary course of business.
+• Moreover, while not a specific requirement of the Bankruptcy Code, a debtor is generally obligated to "pay as it goes" while in Chapter 11, meaning it must be able to pay its ongoing administrative claims in the ordinary course of business.
 A material build up in unpaid administrative claims indicates a potential inability to obtain plan confirmation, and thus, provides the grounds for a conversion of the Chapter 11 proceeding to a liquidation proceeding under Chapter 7.